Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Background

-One of the downsides to using EEG arises as the result of simultaneously occurring yet experimentally irrelevant activity in multiple cortical areas necessary to carry out sensory, motor, and cognitive functions.
-Thus, EEG data can appear to be very ``noisy," although the issue is not always due to poor signal-to-noise ratio if biological, equipment, and environmental confounds have been well-controlled~\cite{Luck_2014}.
-One method that cognitive neuroscientists have used to address this issue involves generating patterns of brain activity in response to a particular stimulus, or ERPs, and then averaging across repetitions to cancel out ``noise" (activity that is inconsistent across trials).
+One of the downsides to using EEG arises as the result of simultaneously occurring activity in multiple cortical areas, which is necessary to carry out \RevisionText{other} sensory, motor, and cognitive functions \RevisionText{but unrelated to the brain activity being studied}.
+Thus, EEG data can appear to be very ``noisy," \RevisionText{but this noise is from extraneous brain activity rather than} poor signal-to-noise ratio if biological, equipment, and environmental confounds have been well-controlled~\cite{Luck_2014}.
+One method that cognitive neuroscientists use to address this issue involves \RevisionText{ repeatedly invoking} patterns of brain activity in response to a stimulus, or ERPs, and then averaging across repetitions \RevisionText{(called trials)} to cancel out activity that is inconsistent.
 During data analysis, a window of data is segmented from the continuous raw EEG signal beginning from typically 100 to 200 ms prior to onset and ending one to two seconds after the stimulus.
 This period of EEG data around the stimulus onset for a single trial is called an epoch.
-Changes in the signal at the trial and condition (sets of trials within an experimental manipulation) level can reveal novel and consequential insights into the neural and cognitive processes engaged by the stimulus~\cite{Donchin_1981,Hillyard_Kutas_1983,Luck_2014,Woodman_2010}.
+Changes in the signal at the trial and condition (sets of trials within an experimental manipulation) level can reveal novel and consequential insights into the neural and cognitive processes engaged by the stimulus~\cite{Donchin_1981,Luck_2014,Woodman_2010}.
 For example, a positive-going potential that occurs over centro-parietal electrodes beginning as early as 300 ms after an attended stimulus to which participants must make a response, called the P3b, reflects attentional resources and the engagement of working memory~\cite{Polich_2007}.